highcharts/connectors-morningstar/docs/connectors/morningstar.md

 ### Highcharts Dashboards Quick Start

-For Highcharts Dashboards you just need to load the `connectors-morningstar` bundle, which will register all connectors to the Dashboards registry.
+For Highcharts Dashboards you just need to load the `connectors-morningstar` (v2) or `connectors-morningstar/dws` (v3) bundle, which will register all connectors to the Dashboards registry.
 All Morningstar connectors are then available in the data pool as other connector types.